 Nothing ruins a summer cookout more than unwanted guests – and I’m not talking about that one aunt who pinches your cheeks too hard when she kisses you hello!

-As summer starts this month, the heat is building and we warm weather lovers continue to spend more and more time outdoors.
+As summer starts next month, the heat is building and we warm-weather lovers continue to spend more and more time outdoors.
 So don’t let mosquitoes crash your party!
-The more you know about this difficult and persistent pest, the better you’ll understand how to reduce their presence in and around your backyard…
+The more you know about this difficult and persistent pest, the better you’ll understand how to reduce its presence in and around your backyard.

 Contact us today if you’d like to learn more about our pest control programs; our goal is to help you live outdoors again!